kedir-m/Emsdevs/README.md

 # EMSdevs TG

-Welcome to the Telegram Scraper!
+Welcome to the EMSdevs TG!
 This tool allows you to scrape members from Telegram groups and add them to your own group.

 ## Installation